Payroll for your company doesn’t have to be an impossible task. If you’re looking to learn how to do payroll yourself, you have some options.

 Step 4: Calculate and withhold income taxes.
 When it comes time to pay your employees, you need to determine which federal and state taxes to withhold from your employees’ pay by using the IRS Withholding Calculator and your state’s resource or a reliable paycheck calculator.
 You must also keep track of both the employee and employer portion of taxes as you go.

-Step 5: Pay taxes.
+Step 5: Pay payroll taxes.
 When it’s time to pay taxes, you need to submit your federal, state, and local tax deposits, as applicable (usually on a monthly basis).

 Step 6: File tax forms & employee W-2s.
 Finally, be sure to send in your employer federal tax return (usually each quarter) and any state or local returns, as applicable.
 And last but not least, don’t forget about preparing your annual filings and W-2s at the end of the year.